Houmgaor/mhf-iel/mhf-iel-auth/README.md

 ```

 ## Why This Instead of Python GUI?

+The original fork for this project used a Python GUI.
+It was removed in this fork and replaced by a CLI for several reasons:

 - **Single executable**: No Python installation required
 - **Cross-platform**: Works on Windows and Linux